Glucose Syrup vs. Corn Syrup: A Sweet Showdown

 Dr. Marion Nestle, Paulette Goddard Professor of Nutrition, Food Studies, and Public Health at New York University, explains, “High-fructose corn syrup and table sugar (sucrose) are almost identical.
 The main difference is that the fructose and glucose molecules are bound together in table sugar.”
 This subtle structural difference belies these sweeteners’ complex journey from field to plate and our equally complex relationship with them.

 The origins of these sweeteners lie in the sprawling fields of corn, where nature’s bounty sets the stage for a remarkable transformation.
 As Michael Pollan, journalist and professor of journalism at UC Berkeley Graduate School of Journalism, describes, “Take surplus corn from America’s heartland, process it into a sweetener, and start selling it to anyone who would buy, all in the name of patriotism.”
-This process, driven by science and economics, has reshaped the American diet over the past half-century, influencing our taste buds and our cultural relationship with food.
+This process, driven by science and economics, has reshaped the American diet over the past half-century, influencing our taste buds and cultural relationship with food.

 At the heart of glucose syrup’s creation lies a fascinating enzymatic ballet.
 Enzymes, the molecular maestros, orchestrate the breakdown of corn starch into its simpler components.
 This elegant dance, rooted in the very essence of the corn kernel, yields a liquid sweetener rich in glucose – a fundamental sugar that fuels our bodies.